 - Server Configuration.

 Follow the below step-wise methods carefully to troubleshoot error 3146 ODBC call failed.
+But before that check if a backup of the file is available or not to restore, if not then try the below fixes.

 Method 1- Check ODBC DSN Configuration